vishvAsa/notes/history/homo/sapiens/Aryan/satem/indo-iranian/indo-aryan/v1/persons/sage-bloodlines/agastyaH/articles/Abhinavagupta-An-Historical-and-Philosophical-Study-K-C-Pandey/2_PHILOSOPHY/4_ABHASAVADA_AS_THE_BASIS_OF_THE_TRIKA_THEORY_OF_KNOWLEDGE.md

 I. P. V., I. 118-9).

-(Etena punah smặtivişayam anāgatya bhāvajātam ahantāyām eva līyata iti dyotitam.
+(Etena punah smặtiviṣayam anāgatya bhāvajātam ahantāyām eva līyata iti dyotitam.
 (Bhaskarī)

 The remembering subject has got full power to unite or disunite the ābhāsas of which it is a permanent abode just as the Universal Consciousness has over those which it contains withinTHEORY OF REMEMBRANCE